TcOpenGroup/TcOpen/README.md

 IVF will aid in the development of this project.
 It provides the infrastructure for testing, debugging, and tooling for the delivery pipeline (library compilation, version number updates, etc.).

-Inxton and MTS teams will contribute to the development of PLC libraries.
-There will also be a transfer of some existing codebases from MTS and Inxton internal repositories (WPF/Blazor UI components, data acquisition libraries); some may require Inxton commercial license when deployed in production.

 # Documentation

 There is a separate documentation repository for this project [here](https://github.com/TcOpenGroup/TcOpen.Documentation).
 At this moment we use [docfx](https://github.com/dotnet/docfx) to generate documentation.
 The ```docfx``` uses IVF twin objects of PLC code to generate the API documentation.
 There is room for improvement in generated documentation; we do plan - in the course of the development of TcOpen - to improve that.